 Image recognition enables you to find duplicate listings and duplicate images in a certain listing by the power of Artificial Intelligence.
 Once you find these listings, you can remove them easily and improve the user experience in a matter of clicks.

 Real estate room detection

-Understanding the type of a given photo can be incredibly valuable, particularly in this age of automation.
-The big volume and turnover of pictures on real estate portals make it impossible to do this manually.
+Understanding the type of room being displayed in a given photo can be incredibly valuable.
+The huge volume and turnover of images on real estate portals make it impossible to do this manually.